-Environmental Anthropology and Geography: social-ecological system analysis, participatory mapping (PGIS), past and current human-nature relationship, climate change adaptation, natural hazards and disasters, with a focus on social vulnerability and resilience, adaptive governance, natural resource conflicts in developing countries.
+Environmental Anthropology and Geography: social-ecological system analysis, participatory mapping (PGIS), past and current human-nature relationships, climate change adaptation, natural hazards and disasters, with a focus on social vulnerability and resilience, adaptive governance, natural resource conflicts in developing countries

-Southeast Asia, in particular Indonesia; Mongolia; Europe, in particular Romania, and the Swiss, Austrian and German Alps
+East Africa, in particular Uganda; Southeast Asia, in particular Indonesia; Europe, in particular the alps

-Research and lecturer.
-Research project: Alpine hazards in times of climate change (ANIK).
+Researcher: Alpine hazards in times of climate change (ANIK).
 Cluster: Visualization and mapping of local environmental knowledge about alpine risks.
-Freie Universität Berlin.
-Funded by Federal Ministry of Education and Research (BMBF)
+Financed by the Federal Ministry of Education and Research (BMBF).

 April 2010 – March 2011

 Associated research fellow: Environmental Anthropology.
 Freie Universität Berlin.
 Focus Climate and disaster research in a trans-regional perspective.

 Graduate teaching assistant: M.A.
 Visual and Media Anthropology.
 Freie Universität Berlin